Marsh Madness! Phillies beat Braves 8-3 in Game 4, into NLCS

 It seemed fitting the trio of Phillies sluggers that form the heart of the franchise put the game away in the sixth.
 Hoskins-Realmuto-Harper all had RBI singles that made it 7-2 and a series clinch a mere formality.

+“They’re hitting on all cylinders at the right time.
+It’s a good club,” Snitker said.
+“They’ve got really good players, and they’re getting it going at the right time.”

-The Phillies trotted out 2008 World Series champion Pat Burrell to throw the first pitch after his teammate from ’08 Shane Victorino did the same before Game 3.
-The Phillies run of five straight postseason appearances — that included the 2009 NL pennant — stretched from 2007 to 2011 until the franchise was saddled with so many dry years without hope.
-They no longer have to look at Burrell, Victorino and other members of that run as the only reminders of postseason stars — Harper, Hoskins, Realmuto, Marsh have carved their own October marks, with at least one more series ahead.
+They no longer have to look at Burrell, Victorino other members of that run as the only reminders of postseason stars — Harper, Hoskins, Realmuto, Marsh have carved their own October marks, with at least one more series ahead.

 MORTON OUT